-Hardline Islam Makes a Mark In Indonesia's Secular Politics
+Hardline Islam Makes a Mark in Indonesia's Secular Politics

 Says Alissa: “A changing worldview, from inclusivity to religious exclusivity, has been going on for a while.
 In this election, it was amplified and became the most influential sentiment.”

 It is clear that the success of political Islam in the Jakarta vote lies not in party politics but in a grassroots movement.
 There are worries that the tactics may be emulated in Indonesia’s presidential election two years from now, in which Jokowi is expected to run.
-He is seen as a clean politician but his commitment to tolerance and diversity make him a target for hardliners.
+He is seen as a clean politician but his commitment to tolerance and diversity make him a target for hard-liners.
 And the brutal treatment of Ahok also raises questions over whether a member of a minority can politically succeed in a country that has — as its increasingly ironic motto — "Unity in Diversity."